 Xena was a grump that morning.
 She is not a morning dog so when I rush to get ready super early in the morning when it’s still dark outside, she is usually grumpy.
-Don’t talk to me until 8 am or give me coffee.
 That grumpy face dissipated though when we arrived at the Islip Saddle parking lot little after 7 am.
 Then she was super happy when my sister arrived.

-Next mile was easier with only 236 feet elevation gain.
-At the 2.1 mile marker, you will reach the Little Jimmy Campground on your right.
+The next mile was easier with only 236 feet elevation gain.
+At the 2.1-mile mark, you will reach the Little Jimmy Campground on your right.
 I goofed and kept going until we reached a fork.
-We turned around and came back to the campground to find the trail to the summit.
+We turned around and came back to the campground to find the trail to the peak.

 Take the trail that goes through the campground.
-Soon, there will be a small wooden sign for Islip Peak.
+There will be a small wooden sign for Islip Peak.
 The peak is 1.2 miles from the sign.

 Up to this point, the trail was moderately shaded.
 However, once we left the campground and continued our ascent, it was mostly exposed.
-The sun didn’t bother us much though since it was middle of November and the beauty of Mt Islip was just about to reveal itself to us.
+The sun didn’t bother us much though since it was the middle of November and the beauty of Mt Islip was just about to reveal itself to us.
 Turn after turn, I was wowed.
-Then, this view!
+What a view!
 This hike became my new favorite instantly!
-I could sit there all day…really.
+I could sit there all day.

 A stunning view was waiting for us at every turn.